 I won’t ever be Bob Dylan, I have been booed (at a church!), but I have not had someone offer me 2 million, 2 thousand, or 2 dollars for my work.
 Does Dylan's unyielding commitment to the work he was put here to do somehow mean more than mine in light of his success?
 And is mine somehow a waste because it never went platinum?

-I often feel the same way when people tell me stories about folks “fighting” cancer, regaling me with stories about their loved ones who “kicked cancer’s ass” and who are now enjoying remission.
+I often feel the same way when people tell me stories about folks “fighting” cancer, regaling me with stories about their loved ones who “kicked cancer’s rear-end” and who are now enjoying remission.
 In light of these fist pumping narratives, we celebrate together in the warmth of news that their partners and kids and grandparents are still upright.
-At the same time I can't help but allow my mind to wander over to everyone else I’ve known who weren’t as successful in “kicking cancer’s ass,” we don’t really tell their stories well, or if we do, there’s this kind of melancholic wistfulness that accompanies our loved one’s finally “giving up the fight”.
+At the same time I can't help but allow my mind to wander over to everyone else I’ve known who weren’t as successful in “kicking cancer’s rear-end,” we don’t really tell their stories well, or if we do, there’s this kind of melancholic wistfulness that accompanies our loved ones finally “giving up the fight”.

 Cancer isn’t an opponent.

 Just like success, fame, the power of some people’s last names, and however we define “making it”.

 (*NOTE: except to your friend who has definitely steeled himself against this scourge by talking invasively about Monsanto every time you hang out).

 It’s almost Easter, and the older I get the more I realize that the resurrection of Jesus has very little to do with an amazing one time event when God, in a twist ending of cosmic proportions, pantsed the universe with a tomb clearing encore to the crucifixion.

 “[Jesus] didn’t budge, and we stuck with him, and in time it’s been proven that the world was wrong and we were right.
 That’s quite a feeling.”